-- All professional staff are highly effective - All paraprofessional are highly effective - Additional CDA training for Head Start assistants - A positive environment for staff - Positive things done for teachers - o Pay-day treats/Birthday Cake - o Birthday bags for staff members' birthdays - Special breakfast/lunches - o Lunch during Teacher Appreciation Week - o Christmas recognition gifts - o Refreshments for faculty meetings, drink cart - Incentives for community/school support (i.e., jeans days for assisting with Book Fair, McTeacher Night, fundraising help, dress-up days) - All efforts to cooperate with special circumstances - Mentoring support for new teachers and stipends for mentors
+- All professional staff & paras are effective - Additional CDA training for Head Start assistants - A positive environment for staff - Positive things done for teachers - o Sunshine Committee made up of employees - Pay-day treats/Birthday Cake - o Special breakfast/lunches - o Treats during Teacher Appreciation Week - o Christmas Party for employees - o Refreshments for faculty meetings, drink cart - Music identification game for employees via morning announcements - o Incentives for community/school support (i.e., Sonic drinks, fund-raising help, dress-up days) - All efforts to cooperate with special circumstances - Mentoring support for new teachers and stipends for mentors - Stipends for grade-level chairs, ESL teachers, Guardian Plan members

+- More reliable Substitutes

+- More adults trained in social & emotional learning

+- More students with emotional needs

 - Staff training/development is needed in the use and implementation of available technology

-- GT/ELL/Dyslexia training for teachers
+- GT / ELL / Dyslexia training for teachers

 - Competitive salaries to help attract excellent teachers

+- More para's to assist with instructional supports in classrooms

 - Smaller class sizes

 - Specialized training for aides

-THE STAFF at CES is highly effective and they do an excellent job in the classroom.
+The staff at CES is highly effective and they do an excellent job in the classroom.
 We hope we will be able to retain the teacher to student ratio we have now.
 We all know that research shows that, at all grade levels, but especially at early grade levels, the smaller class size, the higher the achievement.
-Our at-risk population continues to grow.
+Our at-risk and special education populations continue to grow.
 These children require more individual intervention and attention, and, therefore, more personnel.
-With budget cuts from the state, class size has risen; that affects student learning, teacher morale, and the overall campus climate.
+With budget cuts from the state, class size has risen affecting student learning, teacher morale, and the overall campus climate.